Vihaan3/knowledge-garden/content/Tools for Thought/Open Questions + Project Ideas.md

 - How should search evolve as "[spatial computing](https://www.apple.com/newsroom/2024/04/apple-vision-pro-brings-a-new-era-of-spatial-computing-to-business/#:~:text=Customized%20Workspaces%20for%20Productivity,workspaces%20and%20enhance%20everyday%20productivity.)" emerges?
 I think just putting standard 2d search into a 3d environment feels *wrong*.
 There's something about search that feels inherently 3d to me.
 	- [[Search of the future|Some exploration into this idea]]
 - Programming languages are fairly high fidelity [[Notation|notation]] for your thoughts.
 What does a programming language for ideas look like?
 [Inspiration](https://thesephist.com/posts/structured-thought/)
-- What can the idea of using the [concept of feeds for good](https://uxdesign.cc/hijack-your-feed-2b9070d13a0d).
+- What can the [concept of feeds for good](https://uxdesign.cc/hijack-your-feed-2b9070d13a0d) be used for?
 Outside of tasks, what about a [media playlist](https://sirupsen.com/playlists) of sorts?
 Even further, outside of Twitter, I love feeds as an interaction design choice.
 What do read-it-later apps, email, etc look like as feeds?